bilkent-2021-spring-cs458/project1/README.md

 ## Directory Structure
 There are three different folders. back-end folder contains our source code for the back end of the project written in Python using Flask. front-end folder contains the source code for the front end of the project written using ReactJS. test-automation folder contains our Selenium testing code written in Java.
 Each folder contains a README file with the build instructions.

-## Live Demo
-A live demo of this website can be found at http://3.140.185.156.
-The Selenium testing code uses this URL for testing.